 Lab Use Requirements

-For all affiliates of CED who wish to use the Digital Fabrication Lab (DFL), four requirements must be met:
+For all affiliates of CED who wish to use the Digital Fabrication Lab (DFL), two requirements must be met:

 UCB or CED Undergraduate and UCB Graduates or CED MS Students: Access to the DFL is on a semester bases.
 Payment of DFL fees are mandatory for each semester (Fall-Spring-Summer) and is required before access may be granted.
 Payments can be made only at 477 Wurster Hall, and Credit Cards or PaperCut can be used to pay the fee, no checks or cash.